arthurHamon2/Intelligent-Home/README.md

 Technologies used
 -----------------
+* Database: SQLite
-* Front-end: Java, Servlet, Antlr, Jetty and SQLlite as the database.
+* Back-end: Java, Servlet, Antlr.
-* Back-end: HTML, Twitter Bootstrap, Javascript and AngularJS.
+* Front-end: HTML, Bootstrap and AngularJS.

 Play with the project
 =====================